iShshnk/groq-llama3-rag-bot/README.md

 # GROQ and LLAMA-3 Custom Retrieval Augmented Generation Bot for your Documents via Gradio

-This project implements a powerful Retrieval Augmented Generation (RAG) system using GROQ and LLAMA-3 models, with a user-friendly Gradio interface.
+This project implements a powerful Retrieval Augmented Generation (RAG) system using GROQ and LLAMA-3-8B model, with a user-friendly Gradio interface.
 It allows users to upload PDF documents, process them, and ask questions about their content, leveraging advanced language models to provide accurate answers.

 ![Gradio Interface](https://github.com/iShshnk/groq-llama3-rag-bot/blob/main/media/A.png)